Tear down your barriers, EU says after summit with China's Xi

 While modest, the new deal is a trade coup for Europe as U.S., Australian or New Zealand producers will no longer be able to use the protected names on their exports to China, although there is a transition period for certain cheeses.

-Reporting by Philip Blenkinsop and Robin Emmott; Additional reporting by Paul Carrel, Michelle Adair and Thomas Escritt in Berlin, editing by Louise Heavens/Emelia Sithole-Matarise and Grant McCool
+Reporting by Philip Blenkinsop and Robin Emmott; Additional reporting by Paul Carrel, Michelle Adair and Thomas Escritt in Berlin, editing by Louise Heavens/Emelia Sithole-Matarise, Grant McCool and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.